 But for an ankle, it’s a little more complicated.
 You can compare both ankles simulations quite easily.
 The patient lies down and flexes their ankles, or the therapist moves them into the desired position.

 But comparing ankle ROM to what is considered normal or ideal is more challenging when full dorsiflexion is only 15-20 degrees.
 Dorsiflexion refers to the foot moving from a neutral position to the toes toward the shin position.

 Do you think assessing for minor changes is relevant?

 The short answer is yes.
 The long answer is that it depends on the person and activities they perform and the loads they’re exerting upon their body as to just how relevant.

 So, the short answer is yes, it’s relevant.
-The challenge though is that using a traditional goniometer can be very tricky and time consuming.
+The challenge, though, is that using a traditional goniometer can be very tricky and time-consuming.
 Using them, you’d think they’d been designed for someone with three hands.
-If you’d like to see the Easy Angle in action please watch the video below.
+Please watch the video below if you’d like to see the Easy Angle in action.